List of the United States Army munitions by supply catalog designation: Ammunition can

-The M13 can was for issue with a rifle grenade launcher.
-The "A" assortment can (weight: 12 oz.) was packed with an assortment of a packet of six .30 Carbine M6 rifle-grenade blanks, a packet of ten .30-'06 Springfield M3 rifle-grenade blanks, and a packet of five M7 booster charges.
-The "B" assortment can (weight: 10 oz.) contained 1 packet of .30 Carbine M6 rifle-grenade blanks and 1 packet of .30-'06 Springfield M3 rifle-grenade blanks.
-The "C" assortment can (weight: 14 oz.) contained 1 packet of .30 Carbine M6 rifle-grenade blanks, 1 packet of .30-'06 Springfield M3 rifle-grenade blanks, and 2 packets of M7 booster charges.
+The M13 can was for issue with a rifle grenade launcher.The "A" assortment can (weight: 12 oz.) was packed with an assortment of a packet of six .30 Carbine M6 rifle-grenade blanks, a packet of ten .30-'06 Springfield M3 rifle-grenade blanks, and a packet of five M7 booster charges.
+This "all in one" assortment was the last surviving version in the 1974 Identification Listings.The "B" assortment can (weight: 10 oz.) contained 1 packet of .30 Carbine M6 rifle-grenade blanks and 1 packet of .30-'06 Springfield M3 rifle-grenade blanks.The "C" assortment can (weight: 14 oz.) contained 1 packet of .30 Carbine M6 rifle-grenade blanks, 1 packet of .30-'06 Springfield M3 rifle-grenade blanks, and 2 packets of M7 booster charges.When the M1 and M2 Carbines were withdrawn in the 1960s, the .30 Carbine M6 Grenade Blanks were pulled from repacked M13 cans.
+The entire contents of the can were replaced by fifteen .30-'06 M3 Grenade Blanks in a heat-sealed plastic bag.
+The packets of M7 booster charges started to be withdrawn in the 1970s(?) when the M1 Garand started to be replaced by the M16 rifle in the National Guard.

-The instruction "Do Not Use As Food Container" was prominently painted on the can.
+The instruction "Do Not Use As Food Container" was prominently painted on the cans.
 The lead and chemical residue inside the container could contaminate the food and poison the soldier.

 The Korean War–era universal M20 and M21 cans replaced the earlier assortment of cartridge-specific cans.
 The M20 was a rounded-edged cube with a folding handle on top and was packed two per M22 crate.
 It was used to pack small arms ammunition in cartons or bandoleers.
 The M21, twice the height of the M20, was a taller version of the M20 and was packed two per M23 crate.
 It was designed to pack linked machinegun and autocannon ammunition.
 They lacked the embossing of the earlier cans.

-Mixed Lots
+Mixed lots

 Mixed lots are when two or three types of new ammunition were used (e.g., Ball and Tracer or Armor-Piercing and Incendiary), like in a machinegun or autocannon belt.
 They would be pre-loaded into a web belt or disintegrating metal link.
 The paperwork would mark the new lot number and list the different types and lot numbers of all ammunition used.
 Packaging would list the lot of each type of ammunition used on the lower right field of the crate, beginning with the line of text "AMMUNITION LOT".
 Belted ammunition would have a "B" prefix and linked ammunition would have an "L" prefix.